 One challenge that we have experienced, especially since COVID, has been the increase in very young children with extreme behaviors, including behaviors that are dangerous to themselves and others.
 Prior to this year, our sites had very few resources for supporting these little ones, and often found that suspension became their only choice.
 This year, with the support of a federal mental health grant, LMSV began implementing the Parent Empowerment Program (PEP).
 PEP is a free program that provides behavioral support and parenting tools to families with children ages 3-6 who may be experiencing any level of behavior difficulties, from separation anxiety, defiance, tantrums, aggression, elopement etc. The PEP Program is housed on a school campus in our school district, where both caregiver/parent and child receive targeted teaching and support to grow both adult and child skill sets.
 PEP provides a classroom setting where children follow a typical classroom routine while being taught and reinforced for skills such as frustration tolerance, delayed gratification, functional communication and social skills through class activities such as story time, independent work, group activities and more.
-While the children are in their classroom setting on how to implement the strategies at home, in the community and within classroom settings.
+While the children are in their classroom setting, their parents receive case management support where we develop individualized plans that will target their child's behavior, and training on how to implement the strategies at home, in the community and within classroom settings.
 Parents also receive social skills training on what they can do to support their child's social emotional and pro-social skills, and they also get to spend time practicing what they learn with their own child in a 2-way mirror behavior skills training room.
 In addition to caregivers being provided with research-based behavior strategies and plans, PEP staff work with school teams to ensure strategies and plans are consistent across settings to support generalization of skills.
-The PEP program is providing evidence-based interventions to sites and we are seeing results.
+The PEP program is providing evidence-based interventions to sites and we

+Schools that received the lowest performance level on the 2023 Dashboard:

+KEM, LEA

-Schools that received the lowest performance level on the 2023 Dashboard: KEM, LEA Student groups that received the lowest performance level on the 2023 Dashboard: African American, Foster Youth Student groups within school sites that received the lowest performance level on the 2023 Dashboard: English Learners: LMD Students with Disabilities: BAN, FLH, LMAAC, LMD, LEA, RAN Socioeconomically Disadvantaged: FLH, KEM, LEA
+Student groups that received the lowest performance level on the 2023 Dashboard:

+African American, Foster Youth

+Student groups within school sites that received the lowest performance level on the 2023 Dashboard:

-2024-25 Local Control and Accountability Plan for La Mesa-Spring Valley School District
+English Learners: LMD

+Students with Disabilities: BAN, FLH, LMAAC, LMD, LEA, RAN

+Socioeconomically Disadvantaged: FLH, KEM, LEA

-Homeless Youth: SVA African American: AVO, CDO, KEM, LMAAC, LMD, LOM Hispanic: FLH, MAA Two or More Races: HIG, LMD, ROL, SVA
+Homeless Youth: SVA

+African American: AVO, CDO, KEM, LMAAC, LMD, LOM

+Hispanic: FLH, MAA

+Two or More Races: HIG, LMD, ROL, SVA